Midlands developers of photorealistic VR expanding globally

 “The sky is the limit when it comes to where and how we can apply this technology.”

-Paul Bennett, technology business advisor at CUE Business Solutions, supported Alex through free professional finance and marketing workshops, which enabled RIVR to eventually secure a directors loan to provide an upfront cash injection, as well as targeting relevant trade shows.
+Paul Bennett, technology business advisor at CUE Business Solutions, supported Alex through free professional finance and marketing workshops, which enabled RIVR to provide an upfront cash injection, as well as targeting relevant trade shows.